Iron Monsters & Memories

 “Jesus Christ, abandon ship!” said my Dad.
 “Get out!
 Go!
 Go!
 Go!”

-An instant before Dad could smash his way into our car and save his only child; his only child smiled and started the car and rocketed out of harm’s way.
+Dad was about to smash my window to save his only child; his only child smiled and started the Olds and rocketed out of harm’s way.

-Stone silence.
-And then the distant train whistle, fading and changing pitch in the ice blue sky.
+Silence.
+And, then the distant train whistle, fading and changing pitch inder the ice blue sky.

 We were safe.
 Mother hugged me and wept.

-I miss my road trips with them.
-Those trips started so innocently.
-Here’s our first long road trip.
+I miss my road trips with Mom and Dad … trips that started so innocently.

 Click one of the above to see some of my work.